IBM/ibm-cloud-reference-architectures/README.md

 ### Terraform IasC Automation

 1. Clone this repository to your local SRE laptop and open a terminal to the cloned directory.
-2. Run the `create-ssh-keys.sh` script to generate the SSH keys needed for the various VSI instances.
-3. Copy `terraform.tfvars.template` to `terraform.tfvars`.
+2. Copy `terraform.tfvars.template` to `terraform.tfvars`.
 This is the file you will use to provide input to the terraform scripts.
-4. Create two SCC collectors with private endpoints following the [Generate SCC credentials](#generate-ssc) instructions below; one for Management BOM and one for Workload BOM.
-Set the values for `mgmt_scc_registration_key` and `workload_scc_registration_key` in **terraform.tfvars**.
-5. Provide the root key created in the previous [Generate HPCS root key](#generate-hpcs-rootkey) section as the value for the `kms_key_id` variable in **terraform.tfvars**.
+3. Run the `setup-workspace.sh` script to create a copy of the Terraform scripts in a `workspace/` directory and generate the SSH keys needed for the various VSI instances.
-6. Update **terraform.tfvars** with the appropriate values for your deployment.
+4. Update **terraform.tfvars** in the `workspace/` directoyr with the appropriate values for your deployment.
 Note: The values are currently set up to place everything in the same resource group.
-To use different resource groups, provide different values for each of the `*_resource_group_name` variables and comment out the `*_resource_group_provision="false"` values
+To use different resource groups, provide different values for each of the `*_resource_group_name` variables and comment out the `*_resource_group_provision="false"` values.
-7. Run `setup-workspace.sh` to create a `workspace` directory that contains the terraform scripts from the different reference architectures and the **terraform.tfvars** and ssh keys generated in the previous steps. (**Note**: The content in the `workspace` directory has been added using symbolic links so changes to the original files will be immediately reflected in each of the subdirectories.)

 ## Terraform Apply